 Respect for Human Rights and Diversity

-As for the Code of Conduct (Chapter 2), which guides the daily operations of all Anritsu Group employees, it states that we will not discriminate in word or deed or engage in acts of violence or impair personal dignity and that we will seek to deepen our understanding and act to respect human rights through educational programs and other appropriate means.
+The Code of Conduct sets forth the ethical standards for all Anritsu Group employees and stipulates that we will not discriminate in word or deed or engage in acts of violence or impair personal dignity and that we will seek to deepen our understanding and act to respect human rights through educational programs and other appropriate means.

-We will continue to practice diversity and inclusion throughout the entire Group as stipulated in our Policy on Diversity.
+Finally, we will continue to practice diversity and inclusion throughout the entire Group as stipulated in our Diversity Policy.

 |Respect for Human Rights (Excerpt from the Anritsu Group Charter of Corporate Behavior)